-During 2001, SCRI will take delivery of two new mass spectrometers to increase substantially its capabilities and sample turnover in both high throughput metabolic profiling and proteomics.
-The first of these is a ThermoQuest LCQ-DECA, an ultra sensitive LC-MSn system with multiple quadrupole ion traps.
-It is capable of many more scan functions than the existing SSQ710C spectrometer, including full scan MS/MS, a tool of great utility in high throughput profiling.
+During 2001, SCRI took delivery of two new mass spectrometers to substantially increase its capabilities and sample turnover in both high throughput metabolic profiling and proteomics.
+The first of these is a ThermoQuest LCQ-DECA, an ultra sensitive ion-trap LC-MSn system..
+It is capable of many more scan functions than the existing SSQ710C spectrometer, including data-dependent full scan MS/MS, a tool of great utility in high throughput profiling.
 The same is true for protein/peptide sequencing, where rapid repeats of ion isolation and fragmentation generate sequence tags, which are searchable via on-board databases.